Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 *Precise Shot:* If you have the Precise Shot feat you don't take this penalty.

-**Fighting Defensively as a Standard Action:** You can choose to fight defensively when attacking.
+### Fighting Defensively as a Standard Action
+You can choose to fight
+defensively when attacking.
 If you do so, you take a --4 penalty on all attacks in a round to gain a +2 dodge bonus to AC for the same round.

+### Critical Hits
-**Critical Hits:** When you make an attack roll and get a natural 20 (the d20 shows 20), you hit regardless of your target's Armor Class, and you have scored a threat.
+When you make an attack roll and get a natural 20
+(the d20 shows 20), you hit regardless of your target's Armor Class, and you have scored a threat.
 The hit might be a critical hit (or "crit").
 To find out if it's a critical hit, you immediately make a critical